Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: Introduction

 (IV) The general surface $S$ in $ \frak N_2$ admits exactly $12$ genus $2$ pencils.

 \end{theorem}

 Statement (II) follows from a simple observation by Meng Chen, that, if $S$ admits a genus $2$ pencil, then this pencil must necessarily be a free genus $2$ pencil.

+The proof of Theorem \ref{main} is based on three steps: first we show that the existence of a genus $2$ pencil implies that the surface belongs to the irreducible subvariety $\frak N'_2$.

-The proof of Theorem \ref{main} is based on the reduction of the assertion to a statement about the existence of a 1-parameter family (pencil) of conics $Q_\la$ in the plane which satisfy some conditions, the main one being (*): that they are all everywhere tangent to a fixed line $X_1$ in the plane and to a fixed plane cubic curve $C_1$ which is smooth or, more generally, reduced and not of additive type.
+Secondly, we show that, for a general surface in $\frak N'_2$, the existence of a genus $2$ pencil is equivalent to a statement about the existence of a 1-parameter family (pencil) of conics $Q_\la$ in the plane which satisfy some conditions, the main one being (*): that they are all everywhere tangent to a fixed line $X_1$ in the plane and to a fixed plane cubic curve $C_1$ which is smooth or, more generally, reduced and not of additive type.